 Though you can run a Raspberry Pi effectively without one, many want a case that can protect the single-board computer while offering an attractive design, built-in cooling or even special features.
-The amount of Raspberry Pi cases available is almost as numerous as decimal places in the number Pi, but choosing the right one for your model and use case can be a challenge.
+Originally the Raspberry Pi was not supposed to be contained within a case, but over the years the amount of Raspberry Pi cases available is almost as numerous as decimal places in the number Pi.
+Choosing the right one for your model and use case can be a challenge.

-There’s no single best Raspberry Pi case for all uses, because what you would want for a media center is different from what you need for maker projects.
-Below we’ve listed our favorite Raspberry Pi cases, including picks not only for the current-generation Raspberry Pi 4 but also for the Raspberry Pi 3 series and the diminutive Raspberry Pi Zero / Zero W.
+There’s no single best Raspberry Pi case for all uses, because what you would want for a media center is different from what you need for maker projects or for extreme over-clocking.
+Some cases can turn the humble $35 computer into a desktop computer, while others are designed like classic retro consoles to hit the nostalgia center of our brains.
+Below we’ve listed our favorite Raspberry Pi cases that offer not just protection, but add extra features to your Pi.
+We're including picks not only for the current-generation Raspberry Pi 4 but also for the Raspberry Pi 3 series and the diminutive Raspberry Pi Zero range including the Raspberry Pi Zero 2 W.

 Raspberry Pi Case Shopping Tips